e-pratt2/e-pratt2/README.md

+## Hello!
-Hello!
-My name is Eric and I am a junior CS student.
+My name is Eric and I am a junior CS student and a first-year student at EWU.

-I am a primarily self-taught programmer, with primary interests in computer graphics and C++!
+I am an artist and self-taught programmer, with primary interests in graphic programming and C++!
+I have built a number of apps and games as personal projects, but I'm excited to take classes to solidify my knowledge!

 They/Them
 <!--
 **e-pratt2/e-pratt2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.